 It is of the utmost importance that you have a properly functioning fire extinguisher near your grill.
 You should also make sure that you are prepared by getting an extinguisher installed, and making sure you know how to use it properly before an emergency arises.

-In order to choose a suitable fire extinguisher one needs to have a keen knowledge of the type of fire.
+In order to choose a suitable fire extinguisher for propane grill one needs to have a keen knowledge of the type of fire.
 A water extinguisher is really not called for in most cases.

 It’s likely the grill fire was fuelled by animal fats from the steaks, burgers, and sausages that caught alight in the heat.
 Using a water extinguisher will result in burning and splashing the oil in mini-explosions.